paperbenni/paperbenni.github.io/content/posts/wishlist-2.md

 ## mini.files

-This currently acts odd if you try to open telescope or snack picker.
+This currently acts odd if you try to open Telescope or Snack picker.
 The picker appears for a second, but then both mini.files and the picker disappear.
 Opening the picker again then works.
 Maybe mini.files should close when pickers are open or find a way to stay open in the background.
 I do not know if this is technically even possible, or if this is a neovim issue, but it is annoying.

-## Mini.pairs
+## mini.pairs

 Give me a keybind to jump outside of the pair.
 Give me the ability to disable the plugin in specific file types or buffers.

-# yazi
+# Yazi

-Ranger solves all of the technical issues ranger has.
-It is lacking the sheer number of easiliy accessible features ranger has though.
+Yazi solves all of the technical issues Ranger has.
+It is lacking the sheer number of easily accessible features Ranger has, though.